mui/material-ui/docs/src/pages/guides/content-security-policy/content-security-policy.md

 ### Create React App (CRA)

 According to the [Create React App Docs](https://create-react-app.dev/docs/advanced-configuration/), a Create React App will dynamically embed the runtime script into index.html during the production build by default.
 This will require a new hash to be set in your CSP during each deployment.

 To use a CSP with a project initialized as a Create React App, you will need to set the `INLINE_RUNTIME_CHUNK=false` variable in the `.env` file used for your production build.
 This will import the runtime script as usual instead of embedding it, avoiding the need to set a new hash during each deployment.

+### styled-components

+The configuration of the nonce is not straightforward, but you can follow [this issue](https://github.com/styled-components/styled-components/issues/2363) for more insights.